PlaceTUD/Soldat/README.md

 # PlaceTUD Bot

 The bot for PlaceTUD and their allies!
-This bot connects with the [command server](https://github.com/PlaceTUD/Commander) and gets it's orders from there.
+This bot connects with the [Commander](https://github.com/PlaceTUD/Commander) and gets it's orders from there.
 You can see the orderhistory [here](https://placetud.yanick.gay).

 ## User script bot